zeharvell97/wk4public/readme.md

 ### Required Features
 Update the `2-cart.js` file to do the following:

-- Create a global variable named "basket" and set it to an empty array.
+- Create a global variable named `basket` and set it to an empty array.

 - Create a function called `addItem`.
 It should:
   - take an input parameter for a string `item`